 Energy Bars and Foil Lined Packaging: A Tale of Two Crazes

-But Mylar is actually the brand name for a special type of stretched polyester film, commonly known as BoPET - Biaxially oriented PET film (BoPET), which is commonly metallized.
-NASA's Echo II balloon was launched in 1964, and was constructed of 9 micrometers thick Mylar film sandwiched between layers of 4.5 micrometers of thick aluminum foil.
+But Mylar is the brand name for a unique type of stretched polyester film, commonly known as BoPET - Biaxially oriented PET film (BoPET), which is commonly metalized.
+NASA's Echo II balloon was launched in 1964 and constructed of 9 micrometers thick Mylar film sandwiched between layers of 4.5 micrometers of thick aluminum foil.

 Thus, multi-layered flexible film was born.
-Once this film was developed, food companies quickly began using it to package their goods.
+Once developed, food companies quickly began using it to package their goods.

 In the 1970s, Capri Sun began pouring its juice drinks into their iconic gusseted pouches made of melded, ultra-thin layers of plastic and aluminum foil.

-Potato chips began being packaged and sold in metallized films consisting of layers of biaxially oriented polypropylene (BOPP), low-density polyethylene (LDPE) and thermoplastic resin.
+Potato chips began being packaged and sold in metalized films consisting of layers of biaxially oriented polypropylene (BOPP), low-density polyethylene (LDPE), and thermoplastic resin.

-Today multi-layered film made with both plastic and aluminum is ubiquitous, and is used for everything from snack bags to candy wrappers to baby food pouches to energy bars.
-We'd bet that you’ve even had a snack or convenience item packaged in metallized film within the last 24 hours!
+Today multi-layered film made with plastic and aluminum is ubiquitous and is used for everything from snack bags to candy wrappers to baby food pouches to energy bars.
+We bet you have had a snack or convenience item packaged in a metalized film within the last 24 hours!

-Like metallized film, energy bars also had their origins in NASA and space exploration.
+Like metalized film, energy bars also had their origins in NASA and space exploration.

-The vast majority of energy bar wrappers are made from two layers of flexible polypropylene plastic with a layer of aluminum sandwiched in between.
-The packaging ensures the bars stay fresh, tasty and healthy for as long as possible.
+The vast majority of energy bar wrappers are made from two layers of flexible polypropylene plastic with aluminum sandwiched in between.
+The packaging ensures the bars stay fresh, tasty, and healthy for as long as possible.

-While Clif Bar doesn’t have a public, official statement on the shelf life of a standard bar, most bars I’ve come across have best buy dates that are at least a year out.
+While Clif Bar does not have an official public statement on the shelf life of a standard bar, most bars we have come across have best buy dates that are at least a year out.
 Keeping a naturally produced product like an organic energy bar fresh and safe for over ONE YEAR is no small feat, and this innovative multi-layered packaging is to credit for this.

-Another advantage of these multi-layers metallized films is that it produces gorgeous prints, allowing energy bar brands to shine on retail shelves.
-A single layer of film typically can’t provide the level of safety and preservation a bar needs while also being an excellent printing surface.
+Another advantage of these multi-layers metalized films is that it produces gorgeous prints, allowing energy bar brands to shine on retail shelves.
+A single layer of film typically cannot provide the level of safety and preservation a bar needs while also being an excellent printing surface.

-Unsurprisingly, the increased convenience and shelf life of these foil-lined wrapped energy bars comes at the expense of sustainability.
+Unsurprisingly, the increased convenience and shelf life of these foil-lined wrapped energy bars come at the expense of sustainability.

-Not only are these wrappers never made with recycled content, they are also extremely difficult to recycle.
-Our team has searched dozens of curbside recycling programs nationwide and have yet to find a single one that accepts foil-lined (metallized film) wrappers.
+Not only are these wrappers never made with recycled content, but they are also extremely difficult to recycle.
+Our team has searched dozens of curbside recycling programs nationwide and has yet to find a single one that accepts foil-lined (metalized film) wrappers.

 The reason for this is twofold.

-First, flexible film in general is terrible for curbside recycling programs.
-Single stream recycling is typically taken to a materials recovery facility (a MRF) where a combination of talented workers and insanely expensive, massive equipment quickly sorts plastic, paper, corrugate, glass, aluminum and more.
+1) Flexible film, in general, is terrible for curbside recycling programs.
+Single stream recycling is typically taken to a materials recovery facility (an MRF) where a combination of talented workers and insanely expensive, massive equipment quickly sorts plastic, paper, corrugate, glass, aluminum, and more.
 Flexible plastic (whether it is multi-layers or not) gets caught in the gears of this equipment, leading to costly repairs and even costlier halting of plant operations.

-Second, before multi-layered films can be reground or remelted, the different layers have to be separated (and in order to be separated, a human or machine has to identify what materials are in a wrapper).
-Equipment has been developed that can separate some types of metallized film, however, the process is energy intensive and expensive, and as such, only a few reclaimers have made this investment thus far.
+2) Before multi-layered films can be reground or remelted, the different layers have to be separated (and to be separated, a human or machine has to identify what materials are in a wrapper).
+Equipment has been developed that can separate some types of metalized film.
+However, the process is energy-intensive and expensive, and as such, only a few reclaimers have made this investment thus far.

 You have a few options.

-The first is to stop eating store bought energy bars.
-In fact, nutritionists often lament the fact that energy bars have become a meal replacement or daily snack for so many of us, even when we’re not in the midst of a marathon or Ironman.
+1) Stop eating store-bought energy bars.
+Nutritionists often lament the fact that energy bars have become a meal replacement or daily snack for so many of us, even when we are not in the midst of a marathon or Ironman.
 By relying on the energy bar as a standard meal, we are losing the benefits of whole, unprocessed food.

-If you need access to a quick snack to avoid becoming your hangriest self, switch to healthy snacks that aren’t packaged as single serve, such as peanut butter.
+If you need access to a quick snack to avoid becoming your hangriest self, switch to healthy snacks that are not packaged as single-serve, such as peanut butter.
 Or snacks with packaging designed by nature, such as bananas.

-The great thing about this program is that it provides an outlet for those who want to ensure their wrappers don’t end up landfilled or, worse, as ocean pollution.
-It is also free for consumers (supported by Clif Bar) and Clif Bar donates $0.01 per wrapper to American Forests American ReLeaf Program.
-Our favorite part of the program is that even though Clif Bar sponsors it, they will accept any foil lined energy bar wrapper!
+The great thing about this program is that it provides an outlet for those who want to ensure their wrappers do not end up landfilled or, worse, as ocean pollution.
+It is also free for consumers (supported by Clif Bar), and Clif Bar donates $0.01 per wrapper to American Forests American ReLeaf Program.
+Our favorite part of the program is that even though Clif Bar sponsors it, they will accept any foil-lined energy bar wrapper!

-On the other hand, it is important to recognize how much packaging, shipping and time is required to collect these items and get them sent out.
-TerraCycle recommends that shipments are made only when the entire collection of wrappers is over 5lbs to ensure the carbon footprint of the shipment doesn’t outweigh the benefits of recycling.
+On the other hand, recognize how much packaging, shipping, and time is required to collect these items and send them out.
+TerraCycle recommends making shipments when the entire collection of wrappers is over 5lbs to ensure the shipment's carbon footprint does not outweigh the benefits of recycling.

-A handful of emerging companies are trying to change the game when it comes to energy bar wrappers.
+A handful of emerging companies are changing the game for energy bar wrappers.

-Companies like Unwrapp’d are trying to change the format of energy bars into bites that can be stored in curbside recyclable jars.
+Unwrapp’d is trying to change the format of energy bars into bites that can be stored in curbside recyclable jars.

-Made in Nature makes a great line of energy balls and bites, such as figgy pops, that may give you the boost you need without the single serve packaging.
+Made in Nature makes a great line of energy balls and bites that may give you the boost you need without the single-serve packaging.

-Creation Nation is one of the many brands who provide energy bar mixes, allowing you to make your own energy bars at home (which you can then package in reusable storage containers or beeswax wraps.
+Creation Nation is one of the many brands that provide energy bar mixes, allowing you to make your energy bars at home (which you can then package in reusable storage containers or beeswax wraps.

-And finally, companies like Regrained have been experimenting with new packaging innovations, though the progress has been challenging thus far.
+Regrained has been experimenting with new packaging innovations, though the progress has been challenging thus far.
 They began using a single layer of compostable cellulose film for their packaging.
-Soon after they heard reports of stale product and frustrated customers from the field.
-While they are continuing their research and development for a more sustainable and functional wrapper, they did make the switch to multi-layered metallized film, recognizing that tons of stale, discarded product was actually a worse form of waste than their wrappers.
-Regrained’s experience highlights how difficult packaging innovation can be in this space, but that progress requires persistence and a willingness to believe in what is possible even in the face of short term setbacks.
+Soon after, they heard reports of stale products and frustrated customers from the field.
+While continuing their research and development for a more sustainable and functional wrapper, they switched to multi-layered metalized film, recognizing that tons of stale, discarded product was a worse form of waste than their wrappers.
+Regrained’s experience highlights how difficult packaging innovation can be in this space, and progress requires persistence and a willingness to believe in what is possible even in the face of short-term setbacks.